RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 - **Security**: Some security options, such as [transport layer security]({{< relref "/rc/security/database-security/tls-ssl" >}}), may affect throughput.
 - **Number of client connections**: The number of client connections affects throughput.
 Increasing or decreasing the number of client connections can result in higher or lower throughput.

-Databases with search and query enabled use the number of shards to determine throughput.
-To determine how many shards you need for your database, use the [sizing calculator](https://redis.com/modules/redis-search/redisearch-sizing-calculator/).

 ## OSS Cluster API

 {{< embed-md "oss-cluster-api-intro.md"  >}}